 A. Some sensors are extremely sensitive and detect even the slightest levels of moisture.
 While this is a good thing, perspiration may sometimes end up triggering the alarm.
 To keep this from happening, place a barrier between the skin and the sensor.
 For example, the sensor can be placed between two sets of underwear or wrapped in a handkerchief or tissue.

 A. This varies from child to child.
-While some experience success in a matter of days, others may not have an incident-free night for two weeks or longer.
-Even if your child remains dry for a few nights in a row, do not discontinue using the alarm until she has fully stopped bedwetting for three to four consecutive weeks.
+While some may experience success in a matter of days, others may not have an incident-free night for two weeks or longer.
+Even if your child remains dry for a few nights in a row, do not discontinue using the alarm until they have fully stopped bedwetting for three to four consecutive weeks.

 Most parents find that treatment is 100% successful by the 12-week mark and that their children are able to get themselves up and to the toilet even without the alarm.
 Parents should be available to offer care and assistance throughout this process, regardless of the duration.